Quantcast

 I’m freaking out because that is the very last look I’m after emulating.
 Even though I know this frumpy mid-neck bob length is only a temporary grow-out phase, the dowdy connection is wrecking my nerves.

-How can I get through this awkward and dull hair length in style?
+How can I get through this awkward and dull hair length style and find out how to grow out a bob without looking like I’m doing carpool in a Surburban?
 Please take me away from the ballgame!
 (Silver Springs, NJ)

 For those who are confused about the nuance of a bob going from dowdy to amazing, it’s all in the proportion and how the cut works with your face shape.